Agency Adoption Attorney in Peoria, Illinois

 DCFS Complaint Registry

-Before signing, search the DCFS complaint registry on the Illinois Secretary of State website.
+Before signing, search the DCFS complaint registry and licensing compliance records on the DCFS website (the searchable database is at sunshine.dcfs.illinois.gov).
 What types of complaints have been filed?
 How were they resolved?
 Were there disputes over fees, failure to disclose, or breach of contract?

 References